composewell/haskell-dev/getting-started.rst

 -------

-``vim``, ``emacs`` and ``vscode`` are popular editors having reasonable support for the Haskell toolchain.
+``vim``, ``emacs`` and ``vscode`` are popular editors having reasonable support for the Haskell tool chain.

 Hello World!
 ------------